kavyachauhan1313/voice-agent/README.md

-# ACE Controller SDK

-The ACE Controller SDK allows you to build your own ACE Controller service to manage multimodal, real-time interactions with voice bots and avatars using NVIDIA ACE.
-With the SDK, you can create controllers that leverage the Python-based open-source [Pipecat framework](https://github.com/pipecat-ai/pipecat) for creating real-time, voice-enabled, and multimodal conversational AI agents.
-The SDK contains enhancements to the Pipecat framework, enabling developers to effortlessly customize, debug, and deploy complex pipelines while integrating robust NVIDIA Services into the Pipecat ecosystem.
+# Riva Voice Agent Examples

+This repository contains examples demonstrating how to build voice-enabled conversational AI agents using the NVIDIA services, built using [the Pipecat framework](https://github.com/pipecat-ai/pipecat).
+These examples demonstrate various implementation patterns, ranging from simple LLM-based conversations to complex agentic workflows, and from WebSocket-based solutions to advanced WebRTC implementations with real-time capabilities.

+## Examples Overview

+-  **[Voice Agent WebSocket](examples/voice_agent_websocket/)** : A simple voice assistant pipeline using WebSocket-based transport.
+This example demonstrates integration with NVIDIA LLM Service, Riva ASR and TTS NIMS.
+- **[Voice Agent WebRTC](examples/voice_agent_webrtc/)** : A more advanced voice agent using WebRTC Transport with real-time transcripts, dynamic prompt configuration and TTS voice selection via UI.
+- **[NAT Agent (NeMo Agent Toolkit)](examples/nat_agent/)** : An end-to-end intelligent voice assistant powered by NeMo Agent Toolkit.
+The ReWoo agent uses planning-based approach for efficient task decomposition and execution with custom tools for menu browsing, pricing and cart management.

+We recommend starting with the Voice Agent WebSocket example for a simple introduction, then progressing to WebRTC-based examples for production use cases.
+More details on examples can be found in [examples README.md](examples/README.md).

-## Main Features
+## NVIDIA Pipecat

-- **Pipecat Extension:** A Pipecat extension to connect with ACE services and NVIDIA NIMs, facilitating the creation of human-avatar interactions.
-The NVIDIA Pipecat library augments [the Pipecat framework](https://github.com/pipecat-ai/pipecat) by adding additional frame processors and services, as well as new multimodal frames to enhance avatar interactions.
-This includes the integration of NVIDIA services and NIMs such as [NVIDIA Riva](https://docs.nvidia.com/deeplearning/riva/user-guide/docs/index.html), [NVIDIA Audio2Face](https://build.nvidia.com/nvidia/audio2face-3d), and [NVIDIA Foundational RAG](https://build.nvidia.com/nvidia/build-an-enterprise-rag-pipeline).
+The NVIDIA Pipecat library augments [the Pipecat framework](https://github.com/pipecat-ai/pipecat) by adding additional frame processors and NVIDIA services.
+This includes the integration of NVIDIA services and NIMs such as [Riva ASR](https://build.nvidia.com/nvidia/parakeet-ctc-1_1b-asr), [Riva TTS](https://build.nvidia.com/nvidia/magpie-tts-multilingual), [LLM NIMs](https://build.nvidia.com/models), [NAT (NeMo Agent Toolkit)](https://github.com/NVIDIA/NeMo-Agent-Toolkit), and [Foundational RAG](https://github.com/NVIDIA-AI-Blueprints/rag).
+It also introduces a few processors with a focus on improving the end-user experience for multimodal conversational agents, along with speculative speech processing to reduce latency for faster bot responses.

-- **HTTP and WebSocket Server Implementation:** The SDK provides a FastAPI-based HTTP and WebSocket server implementation compatible with ACE.
-It includes functionality for stream and pipeline management by offering new Pipecat pipeline runners and transports.
-For ease of use and distribution, this functionality is currently included in the `nvidia-pipecat` Python library as well.

-## ACE Controller Microservice

-The ACE Controller SDK was used to build the [ACE Controller Microservice](https://docs.nvidia.com/ace/ace-controller-microservice/latest/index.html).Check out the [ACE documentation](https://docs.nvidia.com/ace/tokkio/latest/customization/customization-options.html) for more details on how to configure the ACE Controller MS with your custom pipelines.

-## Getting Started
+### Getting Started

 The NVIDIA Pipecat package is released as a wheel on PyPI.
 Create a Python virtual environment and use the pip command to install the nvidia-pipecat package.